 #5 Ask Your Tutors

-If you’re doing a teacher training course, then your tutors will probably bring up the job search towards the end of the course.
+If you’re doing a TEFL course, then your tutors will probably bring up the job search towards the end of the course.
 They might know who is hiring and where you could work as a newly qualified teacher of ESL.
 Ask them and ask other trainees.